Frequently Asked Questions

 You apply for admission via the online application portal at the University of Copenhagen.
 Please follow the instructions carefully and submit all required documentation

-You upload the recommendation letters to the application portal when you fill out your application.
+You upload the letters of recommendation to the application portal when you fill out your application.

 The requirements for the letters of recommendation are described under Application & Scholarship > Application and Documentation > Letters of recommendation.

-The requirement for the letters of motivation is described under Application & Scholarship > Application and Documentation > Letter of motivation.
+The requirement for the letter of motivation is described under Application & Scholarship > Application and Documentation > Letter of motivation.

 There is no limit to how many Erasmus Mundus Joint Masters Programmes you can apply for across universities.